-Learn about Web 2.0, podcasting, blogging, social networking.
 Did you know you can blog on Amazon.com if you’re an author?
 You can even put up video reviews.
 How cool is that?
 You must embrace technology and keep up with what is moving books.
-Obviously the best way to move books is to get people talking – and the more they hear your passion and get curious about all the “buzz” they keep hearing from you online – the more you will attract customers.
+The best way to move books is to get people talking – and the more they hear your passion and get curious about all the “buzz” they keep hearing from you online – the more you will attract customers.

-So, “get out there” by joining Facebook, LinkedIn, Pinterest and Twitter.
+So, “get out there” by joining Facebook, LinkedIn, Pinterest, and Twitter.
 Do a Blogtalk Radio Show and get a Youtube channel.
 Post up your blogs in RSS feeds and even do some daring stuff like join a lot of “nings” or start one!
 Join the Chocolate Pages Network (a new social network for Christian Authors).
-There is so many ways for an author to get exposure online – hey, it may even up on Oprah as part of her “Book Club.”

 Ministry marketing pioneer and PR Coach Pam Perry helps African American Christian authors garner publicity and leverage online strategies.
 As a 20-year PR veteran, she is also the co-author of “Synergy Energy: How to Use the Power of Partnerships to Market Your Book, Grow Your Business and Brand Your Ministry.”
 She’s also the creator of the ChocolatePagesNetwork, a social network for Christian authors and the Chocolate Pages Show at Blogtalk radio